Guatemala

 The gap between rich and poor is huge in Guatemala.
 More than half the population lives in poverty.
 Almost half of all children under five are chronically malnourished.
 Guatemala is severely ravaged by violence.
 The civil war that took place between 1960 and 1996 has left deep scars, and women and indigenous peoples have been particularly hard hit.

-Guatemala is a country with 16 million inhabitants, made up of diverse indigenous peoples, mainly the Maya, Xinca, and Garífuna, alongside a mestizo population.
-The majority of its population is composed of women and youth.
-At Diakonia, we seek to contribute to strengthening democracy and climate justice, supporting indigenous peoples, women, and youth in their active participation in building a more just and sustainable future.
+Guatemala is a country made up of diverse Indigenous peoples, mainly the Maya, Xinka, and Garífuna, along with a mestizo population.
+The majority of its population consists of women and youth.
+At Diakonia, we aim to contribute to the strengthening of democracy and climate justice by supporting Indigenous peoples, women, and young people in their active participation in building a more just and sustainable future.

-• Advocacy in public policies: We facilitate access and participation of these groups in the creation of public policies that respond to demands for climate justice, human rights, and democracy.
+We facilitate the access and participation of these groups in the creation of public policies that respond to demands for climate justice, human rights, and democracy.

 Diakonia in Latin America